Tŷ Hafan - the Hospice for Children in Wales

 Family Support Volunteers

-You will be matched with a family based on your skills, availability and location and the family's needs.
-You will receive comprehensive training as well as ongoing supervision from our experienced Community Team.
+You’ll be carefully matched with a family based on your skills, availability, location, and the family’s needs.
+You’ll receive full training and ongoing guidance from our experienced Community Team, ensuring you always feel confident and supported.

-As a Practical Support Volunteer in our Family Support Department, you may be helping families with social support such as befriending and being a listening ear or meeting a parent out for lunch/coffee, or you may support with more practical tasks such as household chores, shopping, gardening, maintenance and reading to children.
-You will also have the opportunity to join our network of volunteers and attend Tŷ Hafan social activities throughout the year.
+As a Family Support Volunteer, you may offer social support like befriending, being a listening ear, or meeting a parent for a coffee or lunch.
+You may also provide practical help such as household chores, shopping, gardening, maintenance, or reading with children.
+You’ll also be welcomed into our volunteer community and invited to Tŷ Hafan social activities throughout the year.

-Volunteering to support our families is a great way to use your existing skills, learn new ones, meet new people and make a positive impact on your community.
+Volunteering to support our families is a fantastic way to use your existing skills, learn new ones, meet new people, and make a positive impact in your community.

-If you have any questions, you can contact our Family Support Volunteer Manager at debbie.allison@tyhafan.org or call 029 2053 2254.
+For questions, contact our Family Support Volunteer Manager at debbie.allison@tyhafan.org or call 029 2053 2254.

 Overseas Applications